Lower Saint Lawrence / Reford Gardens

 Lucie Pepin

 Lucie Pepin is a Quebec gardener and passionate peony enthusiast who has served as President of the Société québécoise de la pivoine since 2013.
-In her garden in Acton Vale, she cultivates an impressive collection of about 330 varieties of peonies, including herbaceous, tree peonies, and hybrids.
-Under her leadership, the Société québécoise de la pivoine now counts close to 500 members.
+In her garden in Acton Vale, she cultivates an impressive collection of more than 350 varieties of peonies, including herbaceous, tree peonies, and hybrids.
+Under her leadership, the Société québécoise de la pivoine now has nearly 500 members.
 She also organizes the Grand Bal des pivoines, an annual event where more than 1,000 peony blooms are displayed.
 Deeply committed to promoting and sharing this emblematic flower, she enjoys passing on her knowledge and passion to fellow peony enthusiasts.

 🏡Tour of local gardens